-I am asking for your vote to continue to serve on the Pomfret Board of Education in the November election.
+the November election.

 I am a 40-plus-year resident of Pomfret, and I know our Community School and our High School system are the heartbeat of our vibrant community.
 For many of us, it is the reason we moved to Pomfret.

+I am asking for your vote to continue to

+serve on the Pomfret Board of Education in

 I am the proud parent of two graduates of the system.
 I have spent over 47 years in the same industry, founding Cableworks 36 years ago.
 I am retired and "board ready" to serve you on the Pomfret Board of Education.

-I previously served on your board for six tutoring in the Putnam Public Schools.
-He is very aware of what the system needs, and its strengths.
-Chad is a highly qualified candidate, and he is devoted to education.
-Please consider voting for Chad Neal for Board of Education on Nov.
-2. WILLIAM ZAMAGNI, JR. PUTNAM:
+I previously served on your board for six

+My fellow candidates deserve appreciation

+To the Editor: